 Moving to an intermediate or pro level drum set

-At the mid-professional level and above, there is a strong chance that your tastes have become more refined and selective, and you’ll already own one or two snares, a set of cymbals and hardware.
-So you’ll most often be looking at ‘shell packs’: your choice configuration of bass drums and toms, with matching snare drums usually available as an additional option.
+At the mid-to-professional level and above, there is a strong chance that your tastes will have become more refined, and you’ll already own one or two snares, a set of cymbals and hardware.
+So you’ll probably be looking at ‘shell packs’ at this level: your choice configuration of bass drums and toms, with matching snare drums usually available as an additional option.

-While many entry and mid-level drum sets feature great quality fittings, as you progress through the price ranges you’ll be paying extra for more durable hardware, designed to live up to the rigours of being set-up and packed down repeatedly.
+While many entry and mid-level drum sets feature great quality fittings, as you progress through the price ranges you’ll be paying extra for more durable hardware, designed to live up to the rigors of being set-up and packed down repeatedly.
 Bass drum spurs, tom mounts, legs and tension lugs are all common moving parts that will wear over time, so it’s worth investing in the best quality you can afford.

 Likewise, a great kit can be hindered by cheap, factory-supplied drum heads (or skins), while an affordable drum set can be vastly improved by changing the heads for a quality brand (popular brands include Remo, Evans and Aquarian), designed to deliver the type of sound you’re going for once your ears have become more finely-tuned.

-These are the best drum kits available to buy
+These are the best drum kits available today

 The best drum kit for beginners needing a compact drum set